 Focuses on cultural expressions created by people of African descent in the Unites States in the twentieth century, with an emphasis on music, folklore, dance, and humor.
 Offered: WSp.

 View course details in MyPlan: AFRAM 330

-AFRAM 334 Civil Rights and Black Power in the United States (5) VLPA/I&S Steptoe
+AFRAM 334 Civil Rights and Black Power in the United States (5) VLPA/I&S, DIV Steptoe

 Examines the politics and culture of the modern African American freedom struggle, which began after WWII and continued into the 1970s.
 Interrogates political strategies associated with nonviolent direct action, armed self-reliance, and black nationalism, as well as the cultural expression that reflect these political currents.
 Offered: jointly with HSTAA 334.

 AFRAM 337 Music and Social Change in the Sixties Era (5) VLPA/I&S, DIV Walter